|This server will go offline in September 2018. Please migrate to our new server, Warmachine University|

 - Construct - This model is a construct and is not a living model.

 - Imprint: [Grave Wind] - This model can spend 1 focus to gain a DEF buff & Poltergeist.
-(Poltergeist - When an attack misses this model with an attack, immediately after the attack is resolved you can choose to push the enemy away a short random distance.)
+(Poltergeist - When an attack misses this model with an attack, immediately after the attack is resolved you can choose to push the enemy model d3" directly away from this model.)

 - Unstable - This model might explode at the end of its activation if it spent 2 or more focus.
 Roll a d6 at the end of the turn, if the result is equal or less than the focus spent, it explodes.
 The explosion deals a POW 14 blast damage roll to models within 3".
 This model is removed from play.